Marsha P. Johnson: Death

 Johnson's body was discovered with a bruise on the back of her head, leading many to suspect she had been attacked.
 However, in the 2017 documentary The Death and Life of Marsha P. Johnson, an independent medical examiner reviewed the coroner's report, clarifying that damage to Marsha's body, including missing eyes and a hole in her head, could have occurred after death as police removed her from the river.
 The examiner also said that Johnson likely "went into the water while still alive and breathing" and that there was "no evidence of violent assault".

 Johnson's death occurred during a time when anti-gay violence was at a peak in New York City, including hate crime by police.
 Johnson was one of several activists who had been drawing attention to the issue, participating in marches and other activities to demand justice for victims and an inquiry into the violence.
 She was a vocal opponent of the "dirty cops" and organized crime elements that many believed were responsible for these assaults and murders.
 At one point, she expressed concern that her and Wicker's involvement in these activities "could get you murdered".

+Mariah Lopez, Johnson's niece and Sylvia Rivera's daughter, successfully campaigned to have the New York City Police Department (NYPD) re-open Johnson's case in 2012.
+As a result, the NYPD changed the official cause of death from suicide to "undetermined".

 Funeral

 Three separate funerals were held for Johnson, one organized by Wicker in Hoboken, another organized by her family in Elizabeth, and another at the Church of the Village in New York City.
 The latter service was attended by a representative of Mayor David Dinkins, who read a statement stating that "when it rains on the day of a funeral it is a testimony to the life that person has lived", referencing the weather on the day of the funeral.
-Other attendees included Rivera, Wicker, Agosto Machado, Bob Kohler, Jeremiah Newton, Marsha's sister, Norma and Jeannie, her brother, Bob, and activist Leslie Feinberg.
+Other attendees included Rivera, Wicker, Agosto Machado, Bob Kohler, Jeremiah Newton, Marsha's sisters Norma and Jeannie, her brother Bob, and activist Leslie Feinberg.
 After the service concluded, attendees marched to the Christopher Street Pier, where they held a memorial at the place where Johnson's body was discovered, leaving candles and flowers in the water.